maxcountryman/quanta/README.md

 [![Build Status](https://travis-ci.org/maxcountryman/quanta.svg?branch=master)](https://travis-ci.org/maxcountryman/quanta)

+Quanta is a distributed, highly-available, eventually-consistent sketch database.

-Quanta is a distributed CRDT of keys and values.
+Quanta is a specialized key-value store, where keys are strings and values are sparse integer vectors.
+Values can only be modified with element-wise max.

-Keys may be associated with values, which are sparse vectors of integers.
-These vectors may be updated only via element-wise max.
-This constraint yields a CRDT property because the max operation is idempotent, commutative, and associative.

-What is a data type with such contraints useful for?

-A data structure with the above property can be used to construct vector clocks, bloom filters, and hyperloglog.
-It is useful so long as values may be represented as sparse vectors which grow monotonically.
+This limitation ensures a [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) property--the `max` operation is associative, commutative, and idempotent.
+That means that updates can be performed in any order, in any combination, and as many times as we want without inconsistency.

+While this might seem like a limitation which precludes usefulness, a surprising number of interesting applications can be implemented over these
+constraints: bloom filters, vector clocks, and hyperloglog are all examples of applications that can be easily implemented using Quanta.

 ## Status

 Under development and totally unsuitable for production use!

+I'm building this as a way to learn about distributed systems, so you should not necessarily expect this to ever be fit for use in a realworld system.

 ## Installation